AndreHiratsuka/Projeto_Final_IA_Unifesp/README.md

 # Final Project_AI_Unifesp
 Final project for the discipline of Artificial Inteligence for Federal University of São Paulo (Unifesp)

+“Automated visual inspection of equipment in industry for detection of anomalies"

 Link for the presentation in portuguese: https://youtu.be/xLyA8xPrd7g